 4 negotiation mistakes to avoid with brands

-Today, we’re going to talk about the 4 biggest negotiating mistakes I see women make when they start to work with brands and my best advice on how to avoid them.
+Today, we’re going to talk about the 4 biggest negotiating mistakes to avoid that I see women make when they start to work with brands and my best advice on how to avoid them.
 Whether you’re a veteran of the Social Media Influencer industry or you’re a freshly minted inductee, I have a feeling you already know: it is HARD WORK!

 From figuring out how to develop an editorial calendar to consistently creating content, understanding the importance of SEO to juggling relationships with brands, there’s a lot going on.